 When most people think of California, they think of the Pacific Ocean.
 Besides that, California is generally considered dry with little in the way of fresh water.
 Not in Sacramento because there are large rivers and lakes to enjoy.
 This is especially appealing to people who prefer activities on smaller bodies of water.

-An added bonus: you’ll also be close to the mountains.
+An added bonus: you’ll also be close to the mountains after moving to Sacramento.
 If you are an avid skier or hiker, Sacramento may be a good landing place for you.

 Outdoor Waterways to Explore